Miami Beach closes park after nearly 7,500 visit without masks amid easing of coronavirus measures

 Get all the latest news on coronavirus and more delivered daily to your inbox.
 Sign up here.

-A public park in Miami Beach, which had reopened just five days before, was closed once again on Monday after park rangers issued hundreds of warnings to visitors over the weekend because they weren't wearing face masks amid eased coronavirus measures.
+A public park in Miami Beach, which had reopened just five days before, was closed once again on Monday after park rangers issued thousands of warnings to visitors over the weekend because they weren't wearing face masks amid eased coronavirus measures.

 Miami Beach Police said on Twitter that park rangers issued 7,329 verbal warnings between Friday and Sunday.